Included FREE items

 What do all insomniacs have in common?
 Most, if not all of them, are overthinkers.
 They suffer from such rumination that it keeps them tossing and turning each night.

-Others deal with mental health issues like post-traumatic stress disorder and depression that keep them awake.
-Add sleeplessness to the equation, and you get an exacerbated condition that only makes things worse.
+Others deal with mental health issues like post-traumatic stress disorder and depression that keep them awake, or suffer from waking intermittently during the night after initially falling asleep.
+Evidently, sleeplessness only exacerbates these conditions, making matters even worse.

 Intriguingly, recent research suggests that CBD could help relieve some of the tension, rumination, and feelings of nervousness that cause and/or contribute to insomnia.
 Take, for example, the following 2019 study[4] on 72 participants.
 After taking 25mg of CBD capsules each night, 79.2% of participants experienced a drop in anxiety levels after the first month.
 Meanwhile, 66.7% of them noted an improvement in their sleeping habits.

 Moreover, a 2014 study[5] conducted on both animals and humans revealed that CBD could promote wakefulness throughout the day.
-It also helped to reduce grogginess and daytime sleepiness, which many of us suffer from but pass off as normal occurrences.
+It also helped to reduce grogginess and daytime sleepiness, which many of us experience as a consequence of poor sleep quality.

 CBD and Stress